MateuszJanda/textmode-playground/README.md

 # textmode-playground
-Playground for console animations (ASCII-art/Unicode-art).
+Playground for console (ASCII/Unicode) animations (intros).
+Where possible scripts should be self-sufficient.

 ## Requirements
 Tested on GNOME Terminal (default DejaVu Sans Mono font) with braille font support.